oscarnyl/flaskpost/README.md

 3. Require authorization from said login system to make posts (done)
 4. Expand setup and make it work properly (done)
 5. Add an administration page
-6. Add "staggered" post loading
+6. Add additional post loading (done)
 7. Refactor the project from single module to package (done)
 8. Make the entire thing look better